The problem isn't whether AI can query a database. The problem is whether the buying team wants to configure the database in the first place.

 The pairing case

-For a growing brand at the upper end of SMB or into mid-market — $10M+ revenue, complex multi-entity structure, bespoke fulfillment requirements — pairing Doss as the system of record + LineNow for the closed-loop procurement workflow is reasonable.
+For a growing brand with complex multi-entity structure or bespoke fulfillment requirements, pairing Doss as the system of record + LineNow for the closed-loop procurement workflow is reasonable.
 Doss owns the configurable enterprise schema, multi-entity ledger, and any custom operations that would not fit any opinionated workflow.
 LineNow owns the buyer-side procurement loop with closed-loop AI on supplier replies, POS-driven recommendations, and bills push.
 They cover adjacent problems and don't conflict.

-For most SMBs without that scale of complexity, LineNow alone covers the procurement loop without any ERP in the picture, and the operator is materially better off than they would be running either system alone.
+For teams without that scale of complexity, LineNow alone covers the procurement loop without any ERP in the picture, and the operator is materially better off than they would be running either system alone.

 When to choose Doss

-You're a $5M+ revenue product brand actively replacing NetSuite, Acumatica, or SAP Business One.
+You're a growing product brand actively replacing or augmenting a traditional ERP-style system.
 You have an ops team — controller, systems analyst, often a dedicated implementation lead — that can drive a multi-week onboarding.
 Your operations have genuinely unique shape (multi-entity, custom fulfillment, manufacturing routing, B2B specifics) that no fixed schema would fit.
-You can afford the contracted price point and you want a modern, AI-assisted alternative to legacy ERP.
+You can afford the contracted price point and you want a modern, configurable operating database.

 When to choose LineNow

-You're an SMB owner-operator or a 1–50 person team.
-Your primary procurement pain is the supplier-side workflow itself — deciding what to order, sending POs through whichever channel each supplier prefers, parsing the reply, posting bills correctly.
-You'd rather connect Shopify or Square or Toast in five minutes and have buy recommendations on Friday than wire a custom schema for six weeks.
-You'd rather have $50/month flat than scale into a contracted ERP price point as you grow.
-You'd rather have closed-loop AI on supplier replies than configurable fields.
+Your primary procurement pain is the supplier-side workflow itself — deciding what to order, sending POs through supported supplier channels, parsing the reply, receiving against what changed, and staging bills correctly.
+You'd rather connect Shopify or Square or Toast quickly and have buy recommendations on Friday than wire a custom schema for weeks.
+You'd rather have a living PO loop than configurable fields.

 The honest distinction

-For the SMB owner-operator running on a single POS and a stack of supplier email threads, the answer is not a modern ERP.
+For the operator running on a single POS and a stack of supplier email threads, the answer is not a modern ERP.
 The answer is the system that closes the loop.

 Related